-Figure 4-2-1 System Information page screenshot
+Figure 4-2-1 System Information Page Screenshot

-Object Description

-• Contact The system contact configured in Configuration System Information System

-Contact.

-• Name The system name configured in Configuration System Information System

-Name.

-• Location The system location configured in Configuration System Information System
+Object Description • Contact The system contact configured in Configuration System Information System Contact. • Name The system name configured in Configuration System Information System Name. • Location The system location configured in Configuration System Information System Location.

-Location.

 MAC Address The MAC Address of this switch.
+Power Status Indicate AC / DC power supply input of this switch.
+Temperature Indicate main chipset temperature.
 System Date The current (GMT) system time and date.
-The system time is obtained through

-the configured SNTP Server, if any.
+The system time is obtained through the configured SNTP Server, if any.
 System Uptime The period of time the device has been operational.

-Swithc ID The switch ID.

 Software Version The software version of the switch.